MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ---
 title: Commit
 description: How to commit and push files during the CI flow
 ---

 ## Related

 - [Create Pull Request][] workflows - some recipes there will commit for you, so you do not need a separate commit step.

-[Create Pull Request]: {{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/create-pull-request.md %}
+[Create Pull Request]: {% link recipes/ci-cd/github-actions/workflows/create-pull-request.md %}

 {% raw %}